 The University of Iowa Honors Program seeks to nurture a deeper understanding of one’s discipline and self.
-Central to that is embracing and seeking to cultivate intellectual curiosity enhanced by the diversity of our community through identities such as race, ethnicity, orientation, gender, class, religion, or any other classification that deprives the person of consideration as an individual.
-Our purpose is to foster and support an environment in which diversity of background and perspective is not only recognized and respected but viewed as a dynamic opportunity to enrich and strengthen the student experience and entire Honors Program community.
+Central to that is embracing and seeking to cultivate intellectual curiosity.
+We believe that one way curiosity is cultivated is through recognizing and embracing the diversity of our community, whether that is race, ethnicity, sexual orientation, gender, class, religion, and/or any other identity that is integral to our students’ sense of self.
+Our purpose is to foster and support an environment in which diversity of backgrounds and perspectives is not only recognized and respected but viewed as a dynamic opportunity to enrich and strengthen the student experience and entire Honors Program community.
 We are committed to increasing the representation of populations that have historically been marginalized and excluded from opportunities in higher education, as well as being a welcoming and safe place for everyone.

 Our Mission